Limits and performances of algorithms based on simulated annealing in solving sparse hard inference problems: Simulated Annealing for the planted coloring problem

 On the contrary, for $c<18$, SA is unable to reach the planted solution in any sample, and it gets trapped in glassy states, which are metastable states (local minima of higher energy), orthogonal to the planted state ($Q \simeq 0$).
 So the numerical data strongly suggest that $\cSA \simeq 18$ is the algorithmic threshold for SA.
 Indeed, exactly at $c=18$, we see in Fig.~\ref{Fig:SA_variando_c} that the behavior of SA is sample dependent: a typical behavior that is often observed at a spinodal point.

 The strict inequality $\cKS<\cSA$ implies SA is not Bayes optimal and there exists a region, $c\in(\cKS,\cSA)$, where BP performs better than SA.

 Let us comment briefly on the choice of $N$ and $dT$.
-We have studied several values of $N$ and $dT$, all providing data consistent with the claim above.
-We decided to show data for $N=10^5$ since this value is large enough that we can consider the system as in the thermodynamic limit.
-Moreover the choice $dT=10^{-7}$ allows the SA to run for a large enough time, but not so large to allow for activated processes of barrier crossing, that should take a time $O(\exp(N))$.
-In this way, we are analyzing the regime in which SA is a linear algorithm.
+We have studied several values of $N$ and $dT$, all providing data consistent with the claims above, as long as $dT$ is small enough.
+In App.~\ref{app:dTvsN} we present the data for different $N$ and $dT$ values, showing that for $c>\cKS$ the SA algorithm can find solutions with high probability if $dT=O(N^{-a})$ with $a\simeq 1$.
+This means that SA is a solving algorithm running in a time scaling roughly quadratically with the problem size $N$.
+We decided to show only data for $N=10^5$ since this value is large enough that fluctuations are strongly suppressed.

 Data in Fig.~\ref{Fig:SA_variando_c} clearly show that a dynamical first order transition is taking place at the temperature where SA makes a jump to reach the planted cluster of solutions.
 Moreover when such a dynamical first order transition does not take place (i.e. for $c<\cSA$) the overlap remains null and SA stays very far from (actually orthogonal to) the planted solution.